Click column header to sort

 The Operations Manager is responsible for planning and directing operations to improve productivity and efficiency.

-The Chief Engineer is responsible for the day-to-day operations of the engineering division.
-In the absence of the Director, the assistant will assume the administrative, financial and operating aspects of the hotel as they relate to engineering.
+The Engineering Manager is responsible for the day-to-day operations of the engineering department.
+In the absence of the Director, the Engineering Manager will assume the administrative, financial and operating aspects of the hotel as they relate to engineering.

 The Director of Engineering is responsible for all administrative, financial and operating aspects of the hotel as they directly relate to the engineering division.
 He/she is responsible for the safe and profitable operation of the hotel.